 The conjurer spent a minute studying the magical resonance of the pillar, determining that the power present was his own area of mastery: conjuration.
-The next step was searching the pillar’s physical surface.
-Gloriana spotted two small slots near eye-level, and Abby realized that there was a hollow space beyond: the pillar was a convex stone door.
-Goriana called upon the spirits to try and read the runes carved on the sides of the coin shapes, a kind of magic she had learned from Rahab, but her effort was in vain.1 Kara drank a potion whose magic augmented the understanding of languages.2
+The next step was searching the pillar’s surface.
+Gloriana spotted two small slots near eye-level, and Abby realized that there was a hollow space beyond: The pillar was a convex stone door.
+The oracle called upon the spirits to try and read the runes carved on the sides of the coin shapes, a magic she had learned from Rahab, but her effort was in vain.1 Kara drank a potion augmenting the understanding of languages.2

 “It is definitely a language,” the alchemist observed, “but it . . . eludes the magic of the potion, somehow.
 It is . . . ancient or perhaps very obscure, like a cipher.
 It has qualities that imply a theme, however.
 See how some of the runes seem to gather or hoard some of the other runes?
 It may have something to do with accumulating wealth or greed?
 Chelliax reveres a devil—” Kara suddenly broke off and looked at Rahab.

 “An archdevil, actually,” the wizard interjected evenly.
 “Mammon, The Countless, Treasurer of Hell, Lord Minister of the Infernal Exchequer.
 But those runes are neither Chellish nor the alphabet of The Iron Tongue.
 This device has some other affiliation.”

 “Gold, I should think,” Rahab replied.